 I was surfing the web the other day and came across a guitarist name Dave Martone.
-I was over at GuitarHoo.com checking out their Guitarist Section (again).
 I saw his name and went over to Dave's web-site.
 Cool... the music starts smartly and you instantly realize this guy is good!
-Besides, I like black backgrounds with evil growls of guitar and drumz hummin' through my computer speakers.
+Besides, I like black backgrounds with evil growls of guitar and drums hummin' through my computer speakers.
 He's all about guitar this guy...
 So I listened to a few of his songs and video and I just knew I had to write Dave and ask him for a Kick-axe article.
-He responded with a rezounding "yes," and the rest is history.
+He responded with a resounding "yes," and the rest is history.
 I feel humbled when great guitar players agree to write rock'n guitar related articles on real life experiences.
 I also feel lucky because Dave Martone is a busy guy...
 He's out on another tour so he was gracious enough to grace our pages of Guitarz Forever.com with his wit and wisdom.

 Next, Dave asked me what he should write about and I told him I was interested in how he worked his endorsement campaign.
 Dave has an endorsement section on his site.
 I've always wondered about how they did that...